emrgnt-cmplxty/automata/automata/docs/core/agent/open_ai_automata_agent_instance.rst

 -  What is the specific process the ``run`` method follows when executing the agent?
--  How does the ``AutomataOpenAIAgentConfigBuilder`` integrate with the ``OpenAIAutomataAgent`` in initializing an agent?
+-  How does the ``OpenAIAutomataAgentConfigBuilder`` integrate with the ``OpenAIAutomataAgent`` in initializing an agent?
 -  What are efficient ways to manage the agent for large tasks or numerous initializations?